sokolov-group/prism/README.md

 # How to cite
 If you include results from Prism in your publication, please cite:
-- ``[Simulating X-ray photoelectron spectra with strong electron correlation using multireference algebraic diagrammatic construction theory](https://doi.org/10.1039/d1cp05476g)'', C.E.V. de Moura and A.Yu.
+- "[Simulating X-ray photoelectron spectra with strong electron correlation using multireference algebraic diagrammatic construction theory](https://doi.org/10.1039/d1cp05476g)", C.E.V. de Moura and A.Yu.
 Sokolov, Phys.
 Chem.
 Chem.
 Phys.
 24, 4769 – 4784 (2022).
-- ``[Multi-reference algebraic diagrammatic construction theory for excited states: General formulation and first-order implementation](https://doi.org/10.1063/1.5055380)'', A.Yu.
+- "[Multi-reference algebraic diagrammatic construction theory for excited states: General formulation and first-order implementation](https://doi.org/10.1063/1.5055380)", A.Yu.
 Sokolov, J. Chem.
 Phys.
 149(20), 204113 (2018).